IBMDeveloperMEA/IJourneyToLowCode-NoCodeApplicationSecurity/README.md

 ## 🎈 Prerequisites:

+#### Note: Pre-requisites are important for workshops, kindly make sure to install them for smooth transition.

 - Node package manager installed in your PC (https://nodejs.org/en/)
 - Basic knowledge of Spring Boot, Spring Security and Node.js
 - Maven installed in your PC (https://maven.apache.org/)